INNFINITEMINDS/junkdrawer/README.md

 > My junk just might be your treasure...

-Collection of small scripts and how-to's that do not fall under separate projects.
+Collection of small scripts and how-tos that don't neatly fall under separate projects.

 ---